64bitpandas/data8/StatsNotes.md

    **Benford's Law:** P(first digit = d)= log(1+1/d)
       - Plotting the first numbers of the data should follow Benford's law.
       - Useful for detecting fraud.
-   **A/B Testing:** Testing to see if the difference in two groups is due to chance or not.
+   **A/B Testing:**
+       - **Definition:** A specific type of hypothesis test where the null hypothesis is that two samples were drawn from the same distribution.
       - NULL: The DISTRIBUTIONS  are the SAME
-      - Alternative: example(In the population, the Group B, on average, has a lower/higher (x) than the Group A)
+      - Alternative: example(In the population, the Group B, on average, has a lower/higher (x) than the Group A). i.e. The two distributions come from different populations.
       - Statistic: (Group B(average) - Group A(average))
       - Simulate: Make a function to take a statistic across any table
          - Ex: